Self-catering holidays in Portwrinkle

 For days out, watch fishermen reel in their catch in the quintessential Cornish seaside towns of Polperro and Looe or the nearby 18-hole golf course overlooking the sea.
 The contrasting Mount Edgecumbe Estate and the 10-minute Cremyll Ferry to cosmopolitan Royal William Yard in Plymouth mean you can choose to step back into the ‘real’ world if you wish.

 With far-reaching views out to sea from its terrace, the dog-friendly Jolly Roger café is the spot for ice creams, cakes, sandwiches and all-day breakfasts.
 The Bay Restaurant at Whitsand Bay Hotel has a wide menu for lunch and dinner and Sunday roast.
-A ten-minute walk away, the newly refurbished Finnygook Inn is well worth a visit, serving good pub.
+A ten-minute walk away, the newly refurbished Finnygook Inn is well worth a visit, serving good pub food.
 The modern, vibrant (and much reviewed) family restaurant The View overlooking Whitsand Bay is a must for fresh seafood, as is the Squid Ink in Looe.

 There is a pay and display car park in Portwrinkle with public toilets also nearby.
 It takes less than five minutes to get from the car park to east Portwrinkle beach with beautiful views across the bay, however steep paths to both Portwrinkle beaches providing difficult access for wheelchairs.